National Sickie Day: Does It Still Exist? What Is National Sickie Day?

 16 th September 4 th February 29 th April 10 th June 28 th January 7 th January 1 st April 2 nd January 14 th January 3 rd June

-Every Monday in January 2019 features in our top 10 days for absenteeism.
+Every Monday in January 2019 also features in our top 10 days for absenteeism.

 Should we rename National Sickie Day to National Sickie Monday?
 Blue Monday to Blue January?